Chi-chicken/Lower-limbs-activity-recognition/README.md

 # Lower Limbs Activity Recognition using Machine Learning Method

 This project aims to classify the 6 common lower limbs activities of osteoarthritis rehabilitation with 3axes' accelerometers ang gyroscopes.
+The machine learning models are used to classification.

+##